Clarencews/Clarence-News-Analytics/README.md

 5. Run python script newsdata.py

-##HOW IT WORKS
+## How it works

 news_views.py has two views that tie in all three tables of the news DB.
 1. create article_views takes a total count of views by matching the path from the log table to the url path, extra code to avoid 404 and omit "/" (homepage) is also included.
 2. create popular_author takes the total counts of views from the previous view(article_views) and joins them based on the author name to sort articles by author popularity.

-#You must create both of these views before proceeding.
+# You must create both of these views before proceeding.

 newsdata.py
 1. imports psycopg2 (for DB connection) and datetime (for date clean up)